 If each party is not grateful for the new opportunity, then there is no point in proceeding.

 It is important to understand that a scam victim may have experienced trauma as a result of the manipulation and aftermath of the scam.
 The spouse will also have experienced trauma as well.
-This is the reason why we strongly recommend counseling for both people, both separate and together.
+This is the reason why we strongly recommend counseling for both people, both separately and together.

 This Is Very Hard